 Marinate the Beef

-While it’s still cold, slice the beef into 1/4 inch slices against the grain (slicing it while it’s cold is a little easier than when it’s room temp).
+- While it's still cold, slice the beef into 1/4 inch slices against the grain (slicing it while it's cold is a little easier than when it's room temperature).

 Prepare the Dish

-Sprinkle with sesame seeds and sliced green onion and serve!
+- Divide the cooked beef and broccoli into bowls.
+Sprinkle them with sesame seeds and sliced green onion and serve!